rcplayshorn/Class-Projects/Predicting Umpire Error in Baseball/README.md

 I love baseball.
 But, I don't love when human error in umpiring dictates game outcomes.
 In our 21st century world full of instant replays and nearly-perfect ball tracking, perhaps can help our umpires get better.
-Along with some buddies in my intro to data science class, I set out to uncover the root causes (or, at least, covariates) of biased officiating to hopefully guide Blue on what they should look out for from behind the plate.
+Along with some buddies in Harvard's Intro to Data Science class, I set out to uncover the root causes (or, at least, covariates) of biased officiating to hopefully guide Blue on what they should look out for from behind the plate.

 I wrote the code for data cleaning + feature engineering, the final few models, and initial explanations.
 Liam